cpsage/AlgerianForestFire/README.md

 👤 Author

-The FWI Prediction System was developed by [Your Name].
+The FWI Prediction System was developed by Rishi Sharma.
-📝 License

-The FWI Prediction System is licensed under the MIT License.